getgnulinux/getgnulinux/README.md

     docker/dev.sh

 This should open a Bash shell inside the Docker container.
+Inside the container, initialize the build environment with:

+    autoreconf --install  # prints errors, but they can be ignored ./configure --localedir=/home/node/getgnulinux/docroot/locale/

+*NOTE:* These and other common commands are already in your Bash history.
+Use Arrow-Up to see them.

+You should now be able to run `make` commands inside the container.

-Inside the container, create the settings file (you only need to do this once):
+Create the settings file (you only need to do this once):

     make docroot/settings.php

-NOTE: If the above command gives you a "Permission denied" error, it is because you execute Docker with a user that has a UID other than 1000.
+*NOTE:* If the above command gives you a "Permission denied" error, it is because you execute Docker with a user that has a UID other than 1000.
 The node user inside the Docker container uses UID 1000.
-To work around this issue, give user with UID 1000 read-write access to your project.
+To work around this issue, give user with UID 1000 read-write access to the project directory.

 To build the website, run: